sukheshmg/cloudsearch/README.md

 - create a Project
 - create one more channels
 - add channels to project
+- start channels so that data can be indexed
 - perform search and relax!

 ## Apis